Oldsmobile Silhouette: Modest sales success

-The design of these minivans was controversial.
-At the time that the Oldsmobile Silhouette and its siblings were conceived, no one had tried to market a stylish or sporty minivan, and GM felt that this represented a potentially large market segment.
-They styled these minivans to be lower and sleeker than the competing brands.
-The extremely large, long and sloped windshield and the resultant long distance to the base of the windshield when sitting in the driver's seat made for a disconcerting driving experience until a person could adjust to the "different" proportions.
-Automotive magazines christened the new minivans "dustbuster" after a household appliance with a similar profile.
+The Oldsmobile Silhouette and its siblings were controversial because they were the first minivans to be marketed as stylish or sporty.
+While they were lower and sleeker than the competition, the large, long, and sloped windshield made for a disconcerting driving experience until the driver adjusted to the "different" proportions.
+Automotive magazines dubbed these minivans "dustbusters" after a similar-looking household appliance.

 The first engine in these vans was a meager 3.1 L V6, that produced only 120 hp, which was not up to the task of hauling these fairly heavy vehicles.

-In 1992, the Silhouette and its siblings received the 170 hp 3.8 L 3800 V6 as an option, which provided better torque and acceleration, making them the most powerful as well as best handling minivans then in production.
+In 1992, the Silhouette and its siblings received the 170 hp 3.8 L 3800 V6 as an option, which provided better torque and acceleration, making them the most powerful minivans then in production.

-Production of first generation Silhouettes and stablemates ended in 1996, at which time the Tarrytown, NY plant which produced them and which had been in operation since 1900, was shuttered and scheduled for demolition.
-The final 1st generation U-body Oldsmobile was assembled on June 26, 1996.
+Production of the first-generation Silhouette and its stablemates ended on June 26, 1996, at which time the Tarrytown, New York, plant which produced them and which had been in operation since 1900, was shuttered and scheduled for demolition.